ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

     trustPolicies:
       - name: multiple-trusted-keys
         keys:
-          - kms: inline-key-1
+          - provider: inline-key-1
-          - kms: inline-key-2
+          - provider: inline-key-2
 ```
-- Bob attempts to deploy a pod from an image that has cosign signature signed with key in KeyManagementSystem `inline-key-1`.
+- Bob attempts to deploy a pod from an image that has cosign signature signed with key in KeyManagementProvider `inline-key-1`.
 Pod is verified and created successfully.
-- Bob attempts to deploy a pod from an image that has cosign signature signed with key in KeyManagementSystem `inline-key-2`.
+- Bob attempts to deploy a pod from an image that has cosign signature signed with key in KeyManagementProvider `inline-key-2`.
 Pod is verified and created successfully.
 - Bob attempts to deploy a pod from an image that has cosign signature signed with key NOT in `inline-key-1` or `inline-key-2`.
 Pod FAILS verification and blocked.

 #### 2 Signatures but only 1 is from a key that he trusts